Google Business Profile Services in South Africa

 • Treats the profile as part of the local acquisition system

-• Builds stronger review, response, and trust rhythms
+• Builds clearer review, response, and trust rhythms

 • Aligns the profile with service pages and local landing pages